Building your app

 Using different tool versions in the same pipeline

-Notice that these versions are per pipeline.
-So you can have each team using the versions they like for their projects without affecting each other.
+These versions are per pipeline.
+So each team can use the versions they need for their projects without affecting the other teams.

-…while another team is using terraform 0.12 just by changing the YAML of their codefresh.yml
+Another team can use Terraform 0.12 just by changing the YAML of their